noaione/yuusha-shoukan-ln/sources/v01/chapter4.md

 [Milady...
 Please get a hold of yourself...
 This is most probably not Milady's fault, I think it's just that Miyama-sama's social skills are too high.]

 [Y-Yeah...
-I feel like I'm overexaggerating...
+I feel like I'm over-exaggerating...
 They've just talked for a bit...]

 [Miyama-sama, interacting with the Goddess also shows that you've gained a certain amount of trust from the Divine Realm.
 Especially in the nobles' society